 - “Moroni’s Body; or, the Skins of Moroni,” Dialogue: A Journal of Mormon Thought (solicited essay under review, 2022)

-- “The Monolingual Image: Mesoamerican Iconography in Latinx Anime,” for special section on “Monolingualism and its Discontents,” Publications of the Modern Language Association (PMLA) (in process, October 2022)
+- “The Monolingual Image: Reading Historical Change in the Animated Scripts of Mesoamerica,” for special section on “Monolingualism and its Discontents,” Publications of the Modern Language Association (PMLA) (in process, October 2022)

 - Infinite Regress, in collaboration with Eamon Ore-Giron (Bom Dia Books, 2021)